The Sensational Alex Harvey Band: History

-In August 1972, Alex Harvey formed The Sensational Alex Harvey Band (often shortened to SAHB) with Zal Cleminson (guitar), Chris Glen (bass), and cousins Hugh (keyboards) and Ted McKenna (drums), all members of the progressive rock act Tear Gas.
+In August 1972, Alex Harvey formed the Sensational Alex Harvey Band (often shortened to SAHB, and pronounced "saab") with Zal Cleminson (guitar), Chris Glen (bass), and cousins Hugh (keyboards) and Ted McKenna (drums), all members of the progressive rock act Tear Gas except Hugh.

-They adopted distinctive stage costumes: Harvey wore vaudeville-like clothes and his trademark striped shirt, while Cleminson assumed the identity of a "mime" in full make-up and green-yellow jumpsuit and Glen wore a dark blue jumpsuit reminiscent of a superhero costume incorporating a lighter blue codpiece.
+They adopted distinctive stage costumes: Harvey wore vaudeville-like clothes and his trademark hooped shirt, while Cleminson assumed the identity of a "mime" in full make-up and green-yellow jumpsuit and Glen wore a dark blue jumpsuit reminiscent of a superhero costume incorporating a lighter blue codpiece.
 SAHB produced a succession of highly regarded albums and tours throughout the 1970s.
 The band did not enjoy large-scale success in the United States as it had in the UK, though they did acquire a cult following in certain US cities, notably Cleveland, where the group first played at the Agora Ballroom in December 1974.
-Thanks to airplay from WMMS, songs like "Next" and "The Faith Healer" became popular.
+Thanks to airplay from Cleveland radio station WMMS, songs like "Next" and "The Faith Healer" became popular.

 In January 1974, the band went into Advision Studios in London with the American producer Shel Talmy to record a third album.
 By April, the sessions were finished and the album was mixed.
 However, the band and management had some reservations about the overall sound and decided to scrap the entire album.
 Talmy returned to Los Angeles with his tapes.
 Most of the song titles appeared on the official album The Impossible Dream later that year with a different producer, though the songs were dramatically changed.
 The original recordings formed an album called Hot City, released in 2009 by Major League Productions.

-The Sensational Alex Harvey Band had top 40 hits in Britain with the single "Delilah", a cover version of the Tom Jones hit, which reached number seven in 1975, and with "The Boston Tea Party" in June 1976.
+The Sensational Alex Harvey Band had top 40 hits in Britain with the single "Delilah", a cover version of the Tom Jones hit from their Live album that reached number seven in 1975, and with "The Boston Tea Party" in June 1976.
 The song "Anthem" was a top 30 hit in Australia in 1975.

-Harvey left the group late in 1975; the other members continued with the name "SAHB (without Alex)".
+Harvey left the group late in 1976; the other members continued with the name "SAHB (without Alex)".
 They recorded a new album, Fourplay, in February 1977.
 The album steered towards a solid pop-rock with some slight prog influences.
 Harvey re-joined the group in mid-1977, while Hugh McKenna left.
-In 1978, The Sensational Alex Harvey Band recorded Rock Drill, with Tommy Eyre replacing Hugh McKenna, and disbanded shortly afterwards.
+In 1978, the Sensational Alex Harvey Band recorded Rock Drill, with Tommy Eyre replacing Hugh McKenna, and disbanded shortly afterwards.
 Harvey died of heart failure on 4 February 1982 in Belgium.